mlbench/mlbench-docs/benchmark-tasks.rst

 * All price indices are below one.
 * This suggests that distributing this particular model on the mentioned hardware is always beneficial despite the price increase.
 * Training Transformer models seems to always benefit from distribution.
+* Training on most optimal configuration (8 workers) costs ~9.3$ and is 4.36 times faster.

 Benchmark Task Implementations
 ------------------------------